Disability and Earned Income Tax Credit

 After you reach minimum retirement age, IRS considers the payments your pension and not earned income.

-Benefits such as Social Security Disability Insurance, SSI, or military disability pensions are not considered earned income and cannot be used to claim Earned Income Tax Credit (EITC).
+Benefits such as Social Security Disability Insurance, SSI, or military disability pensions are not considered earned income and cannot be used to claim the EITC.
 You may qualify for the credit only if you,or your spouse, if filing a joint return, have other earned income.

 Read more about additional requirements for qualifying for EITC here.
 Or, use the EITC Assistant to help you determine if you meet the additional requirements for qualifying for EITC.
-EITC Assistant in English.
-Spanish EITC Assistant Version.
+Spanish EITC Assistant.

 A Qualifying Child with a Disability

-To be your qualifying child for EITC, a child must have a Social Security Number that is valid for employment and pass all the age, relationship, residency, and joint return tests.
+To be your qualifying child for EITC, a child must have a Social Security Number that is valid for employment and is issued before the due date of the return.
+The child must also pass the age, relationship, residency, and joint return tests.
 Your child must be your son, daughter, adopted child, stepchild, foster child, brother, sister, stepbrother, stepsister, half brother, half sister or a descendent of any of them.

 Age Test for Qualifying Child with a Disability.
 There is no age limit and the child does not have to be younger than you if the qualifying child is permanently and totally disabled.
 Your qualifying child is permanently and totally disabled if both of the following apply: